Energy Performance Certificates (EPCs)

-An EPC is required by law when a building is constructed, sold or put up for rent.
-If you are a landlord or homeowner and need to provide an EPC to potential buyers or tenants, you'll need to contact an accredited energy assessor who will carry out the assessment and produce the certificate.
+An EPC report is required by law when a property is constructed sold or is put up for rent.
+As homeowner or landlord, you will have to provide an EPC to potential buyers and tenants.
+Only an accredited EPC assessor can carry out the assessment and produce the certificate.

-As stated previously, an EPC is a legal requirement in certain situations and a good idea for pretty much everybody as it contains a 'recommendation report' with suggestions on how you can reduce the amount you spend on keeping your home properly heated.
+As stated previously, an EPC is a legal requirement in certain situations and a good idea for pretty much everybody as it contains a 'recommendation report' that comes with the certificate.
+It contains suggestions about how to reduce your home’s energy and heating bills.

 When you'll be given an EPC

-By law you should receive an EPC in the following cases:
+By law you should receive an EPC Kirklees in the following cases:

 - When you are considering buying a home, you should be provided with an EPC, free of charge.
 This applies to new homes and existing stock.